twocode/pages/_posts/2014-08-25-Extending-IOS-Background-Running-Time.md

                     bgTask = UIBackgroundTaskInvalid;
                 }];

-After one background task has been initialized, the app will be offered extra several (3) minutes to run in the background.
+After one background task has begun, the app will be entitled extra several (3) minutes to run in the background.
 It should be noted that **1.
 If the app occupys the resources and battery for background tasks which runs for nothing, the app will not be permitted to be on the App Store; 2.
 If `bgTask` is never called by `endBackgroundTask`, the app will be terminated by the kernel.**

 Last and most, we need `NSTimer` to combine the features above to enable the timer-triggered location tracking function in the background.